EU AI Act The Role of Authorised Representatives

 It’s also worth noting that the AR must be established within the EU.
 This could imply a need for knowledge of EU laws and regulations, as well as the specific requirements of the EU AI Act.

-The EU AI Act has introduced several roles within the AI value chain, including providers, deployers, product manufacturers, importers, distributors, and authorized representatives (ARs).
+The EU AI Act has introduced several roles within the AI value chain, including providers, deployers, product manufacturers, importers, distributors, and authorised representatives (ARs).
 ARs act as intermediaries between non-EU AI providers and EU regulatory bodies, performing tasks specified in the mandate on behalf of non-EU providers.

 ARs have various responsibilities, including verifying documentation, record-keeping, providing information to authorities, cooperating with competent bodies, and serving as a contact person for compliance issues.
 They play a crucial role in streamlining the regulatory process for non-EU AI providers, contributing to trust and transparency in the AI industry within Europe.